ubernostrum/django-registration/docs/validators.rst

 .. _validators:
-.. module:: registration.validators
+.. module:: django_registration.validators

 Validation utilities
 ====================

-To ease the process of validating user registration data, django-registration includes some validation-related data and utilities in ``registration.validators``.
+To ease the process of validating user registration data, django-registration includes some validation-related data and utilities in ``django_registration.validators``.

 The available error messages are:

 .. data:: DUPLICATE_EMAIL

-   Error message raised by :class:`~registration.forms.RegistrationFormUniqueEmail` when the supplied email address is not unique.
+   Error message raised by :class:`~django_registration.forms.RegistrationFormUniqueEmail` when the supplied email address is not unique.

 .. data:: FREE_EMAIL

-   Error message raised by :class:`~registration.forms.RegistrationFormNoFreeEmail` when the supplied email address is rejected by its list of free-email domains.
+   Error message raised by :class:`~django_registration.forms.RegistrationFormNoFreeEmail` when the supplied email address is rejected by its list of free-email domains.

 .. data:: RESERVED_NAME

-   Error message raised by :class:`~registration.validators.ReservedNameValidator` when it is given a value that is a reserved name.
+   Error message raised by :class:`~django_registration.validators.ReservedNameValidator` when it is given a value that is a reserved name.

 .. data:: TOS_REQUIRED

-   Error message raised by :class:`~registration.forms.RegistrationFormTermsOfService` when the terms-of-service field is not checked.
+   Error message raised by :class:`~django_registration.forms.RegistrationFormTermsOfService` when the terms-of-service field is not checked.